Skip to content

 The Water Use Plan (WUP) for Stave River (includes the Stave Falls and Ruskin facilities) was completed in 2003 and was developed through a multi-year consultative process.

-The final step is to review how things are going through a Water Use Plan Order Review (WUPOR), which was done concurrently with a review of the Fisheries Act Authorization (FAA).
+The final step is to review how things are going through a Water Use Plan Order Review which was done concurrently with a review of the Fisheries Act Authorization (FAA).
 The Alouette and Stave-Ruskin reviews were conducted jointly, reflecting BC Hydro's operation of all three facilities as a single system.

 Learn more about why we have Water Use Plans and the Order Review process.